hackyon/playground/filters/README.md

 * Image Histogram

 A small jQuery plugin called HoverScroll (```lib/jquery.hoverscroll.js```) is also included.
 This plugin scrolls a list of images horizontally as you move the mouse left and right over the images.
-Check out the [demo](http://www.hackyon.com/playground/filters/).